Jorge Muñiz

-Jorge Alberto Muñiz Gardner (born 1 May 1960) is a Mexican actor, comedian, singer, and host.
-He is better known by his nickname: "Coque".
+Jorge Alberto Muñiz Gardner (born 1 May 1960) is a Mexican actor, comedian, singer and host.
+He is better known by his nickname "Coque".

 Biography

-Coque was born in Ciudad de México to parents Marco Antonio Muñiz ("Mexico's Favorite Singer / Showman") and Olga Gardner Meza.
+"Coque" was born in Mexico City to parents Marco Antonio Muñiz ("Mexico's Favorite Singer / Showman") and Olga Gardner Meza.
 When he was only ten years old, he sung in the choruses of Armando Manzanero.
 His professional singing career began while he was still an adolescent.